 The most critical thing to remember when creating a custom LSM grid data file is that the vegetation type index and the soils type index must be consistent with the indices that will be defined in the vegetation and soils parameter tables described below and in the Appendix.
-Native data for the LSM grid can come from any number of different sources.
-Therefore, it is also important to remember that in order to run a gridded implementation of the LSM all data must be mapped to single, consistent grid and that the spatial increment or resolution of the terrain grid must be an integer multiple of the resolution of the LSM grid.
-The reason for this requirement is discussed above in the General Overview section.
+The index for vegetation and soils parameters is defined in the SOILPARM.TBL parameter table and for the VEGPARM.TBL for the Noah and NoahMP LSMs.
+These parameter tables are contained within the 277 directory of the WRF\Hydro tar package.
+Native data for the LSM grid can come from any number of different sources, However, in order to run a gridded implementation of the LSMs all data must be mapped to single, consistent grid and that the spatial increment or resolution of the terrain grid must be an integer multiple (of value greater than or equal to 1) of the resolution of the LSM grid.